Netflix/dispatch/docs/user-guide/incident-commander.md

 ### /dispatch-assign-role

 Anyone helping run an incident may play various roles.
-For example, you may have a scribe, or an executive liaison, or you may hand off the incident to a new Incident Commander.
-At any of these times, use `/dispatch-assign-role` to easily assign a role to any individual.
+For example, you may have a scribe or an executive liaison, or you may hand off the incident to a new Incident Commander.
+At any of these times, use `/dispatch-assign-role` to quickly assign a role to any individual.

-It's especially important to use this command when handing off responsibility for incident leadership.
+It's essential to use this command when handing off responsibility for incident leadership.
 Doing so will help avoid any confusion about the identity of the current Incident Commander.

 ![](../.gitbook/assets/slack-conversation-assign-role.png)

 ### /dispatch-engage-oncall

 You'll need the help of various teams to resolve an incident.
-To quickly engage an on-call member of another team, use `/dispatch-engage-oncall` to resolve their identity, and optionally page them.
+To quickly engage an on-call member of another team, use `/dispatch-engage-oncall` to determine their identity and optionally page them.

 ![](../.gitbook/assets/slack-conversation-engage-oncall.png)